tresorsawasawa/book-car-backend/README.md

 [Initial state of Kanban board](https://github.com/VuDej/final-capstone-back-end/issues/19)

 The final number of team members is 5.
-There were no changes in the team during the project.
+There were no changes in the team.

 ## Getting Started 🏁